KhronosGroup/glTF/extensions/2.0/Khronos/KHR_selectability/README.md

 Selectability is intended to be a dynamic state that can be manipulated at runtime by either the `KHR_animation_pointer` or `KHR_interactivity` extensions or both, if present.

 ## glTF Schema Updates
 The `KHR_selectability` extension is added to the objects within the `nodes` array.
 The `KHR_selectability` extension object contains two objects `selectable`, which may be true or false, and `shape`, which is optional and, if present, must be the index of a top level `KHR_collision_shapes.shape`, which provides the geometry of the collider. `selectable` is read/write accessible through json pointers and influences selectability of all nodes below in the heirarchy.
+A value of false causes all nodes below in the hierarchy to be omitted from selection, even any nodes below that have a value of true.
+The absence of the KHR_selectability extension from a node behaves the same way as if the KHR_selectability extension is applied with a `selectable` value of `true` and no `shape` property.

+In other words, any node that has a `KHR_selectability/shape` should react to a select event based on the logical OR of its `selectable` property and that of all of its parents, with `selectable` defaulting to true for all nodes.
+This allows a single change of a `selectable` flag at a high level of the hierarchy to enable or disable selection on complex (multi-node) objects.

 ```
 "nodes": [